remarkablegames/remarkablegames.github.io/_posts/2026/2026-04-26-deus-ex-machina.md

 ## How to Play

-- Left-click to place an arrow tile
+- Left-click to draw an arrow block
   - Left-click again to rotate it
   - Some levels limit the number of arrows you can place
-- Right-click to erase a tile
+- Right-click to erase a block
-- Some tiles are permanent
+- Some blocks are permanent
-- Avoid spikes
+- Avoid the spikes
 - Reach the orb to win
+- Press "R" to restart the level

 ## Credits